programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 | 529998   | Making sense of environmental governance : a study of e-waste in Malaysia.
 The nature of e-waste, which is environmentally disastrous but economically precious, calls for close policy attention at all levels of society, and between state and non-state actors.
 This thesis investigates the roles of state and non-state actors in e-waste governance in Malaysia.
 This is undertaken through analysis of e-waste governance, particularly focusing on the locally generated industrial and household e-waste, from the perspective of multiple actors, levels and modes of governance.
 From the perspective of multiple actors governance, this thesis recognises three main actors of e-waste governance in Malaysia Ã¢ÂÂ the state actor, and two types of non-state actors Ã¢ÂÂ the Private Sector Actors and the Civil Society Organisations.
 Although it appears theoretically simple to classify actors of governance into one of these categories, in practice the line separating these two categories is blurry.
 From the multiple modes perspective, empirical evidence from this research has shown that state and non-state actors are involved in four modes of governance Ã¢ÂÂ the hierarchical, persuasion, self-governance and co-governance mode; with the roles of state actors being more prominent in the hierarchical modes, ... (continues) | making_sense environmental_governance study waste malaysia nature waste environmentally disastrous economically precious call close policy attention level society state_non_state actor investigate_role state_non_state actor waste governance malaysia undertake analysis waste governance particularly focus locally generate industrial household waste perspective multiple actor level mode_governance perspective multiple actor governance recognise three_main actor waste governance malaysia state_actor two_type non_state_actor private sector actors civil society organisations although appear theoretically simple classify actor governance one category practice line separate two_category multiple mode perspective empirical_evidence show state_non_state actor_involve four mode_governance hierarchical persuasion self_governance governance mode role state_actor prominent hierarchical mode |
 | 542308   | An exploratory study of the constructions of 'mental health' in the Afro Caribbean community in the United Kingdom.
 Afro Caribbean people living in the United Kingdom have historically been overrepresented in the 'mental health' system in in-patient units; they are also more likely to enter services through adverse routes such as the police or criminal justice system.
 There have been a number of explanations that have been postulated to account for Afro Caribbean people's over-representation and these have usually been concerned with services or views drawn from clinical samples.
 This research was interested in how the people themselves from the Afro Caribbean general population constructed 'mental health'.
 The present study involved interviewing ten people from the Afro Caribbean community about their understanding of 'mental health'.
 A critical realist epistemological position was taken and a post-structualist Foucauldian discourse analysis was used to analyse how participants constructed 'mental health', those who experience 'mental health' difficulties and attendant social practices.
 The analysis demonstrated that participants constructed 'mental health' by drawing on both biological and social explanations.
 They constructed the 'community' as 'misunderstood and 'problematic' in the gaze of the 'dominant population'. ... (continues) | exploratory_study construction mental_health caribbean community united_kingdom caribbean people_live united_kingdom historically mental_health system in_patient unit also likely enter service adverse route police criminal_justice_system number explanation postulate account caribbean people over_representation usually concern service view draw clinical_sample interested people caribbean general_population construct mental_health present_study involve interview_ten people caribbean community_mental health critical_realist epistemological_position take post foucauldian_discourse analysis use_analyse participant construct mental_health experience mental_health_difficulty attendant social_practice analysis participant construct mental_health draw biological social explanation construct community misunderstood problematic gaze dominant population |

 Depending on your needs it may not make sense to apply all of these steps in your own work.
-As well, there is _some_ reason to think that embeddings are more robust than frequency-based approaches to ‘noise’ such as stop words and some of the standard cleaning steps are therefore less important.
-However, we have not yet found a clear or careful investigation of the impact that *each* of these steps has in isolation or in combination.
+As well, there is _some_ reason to think that embeddings are more robust than frequency-based approaches to ‘noise’ such as stop words.
+As a result, some of the standard cleaning steps with which we are familiar may therefore be less important; however, we have not yet found a clear or careful investigation of the impact that *each* of these steps has in isolation or in combination.
 Regardless, the output of these phases is a numerical representation of a text in which out-of-vocabulary terms are represented by `-1` and these are then dropped from the subsequent analysis.

 ## The Term Co-occurence Matrix